herbsjs/herbs2rest/README.md

 #### Authorization

-All usecases must implement the authorize method and receive a user to authenticate.
+All use cases must implement the authorization method and receive a user for authentication if using the default controller.

 Example: